aminbasiran/tableau-projects/README.md

 ### Key takeaways:pushpin:

-- The sales in southern region outperformed the other 3 regions with 38.37% sales.
+- The sales in southern region outperformed the other 3 regions with 38.37% in sales.
 - December 2020 has recorded the highest number of sales of RM57,666,990 followed by April 2021 sitting at RM36,698,561.
 - Texas(TX) and California(CA) are the top 2 highest ranking sales recorded in the states.
 - Mobiles & tablets' revenue is higher in female than male.